lawsonkeith/Teleop/README.md

 # Teleop introduction
 RC car teleop system with haptic feedback using C on a raspberry Pi.
-This uses much hardware from the XBOX 360 to create a very budget teleop system.
+This uses much hardware from the XBOX 360 to create a very budget teleop system, if you already own a PI and an XBOX you should be able to get going for under £20.

 ![](https://github.com/lawsonkeith/Teleop/raw/master/images/DSC_0019.JPG)